arrowheadapps/strapi-connector-firestore/README.md

 ### Strapi components (including dynamic-zone, repeatable)

-The official Strapi connectors behave in a way where componets are stored separately in their own collections/tables.
+The official Strapi connectors behave in a way where components are stored separately in their own collections/tables.

 However, this connector behaves differently.
 It embeds all components directly into the parent document, and there are no collections for components.
 Here are the motivations behind this behaviour:
-- Firestore charges for the number of operations performed, so we typically wish to minimise the number of read operations acrued.
+- Firestore charges for the number of operations performed, so we typically wish to minimise the number of read operations accrued.
 Embedding the components means no additional reads are required.
 - Firestore doesn't natively support populating relational data, so embedding components reduces the latency that would be incurred by several round trips of read operations.
 - Typical usage via the Strapi admin front-end doesn't allow reuse of components, meaning all components are unique per parent document anyway, so there is not reason not to embed.